International Amateur Handball Federation

 The International Amateur Handball Federation (IAHF) was the administrative and controlling body for handball and field handball.
 IAHF was responsible for the organisation of handball's major international tournaments, notably the World Men's Handball Championship, which commenced in 1938, and the World Men's Outdoor Handball Championship, which commenced in 1938.
-The organization was dissolved after World War II.
+The organisation was dissolved after World War II.

 History

 On 13 September 1925 the first international field handball game between Germany and Austria happened.
 Because of this event, uniform rules and an international association were desired.

 In 1926, the International Amateur Athletics Federation (IAAF, now known as World Athletics) created a commission to govern all ball games played with the hands, such as field-handball, court-handball, volleyball and basketball.
 In the same year the first international field handball rules were created in The Hague.

 Two years later during the 1928 Summer Olympics the IAAF invited national representatives to create an independent federation.
 Representatives from 11 countries founded the International Amateur Handball Federation on 4 August 1928 in Amsterdam.
 The later IOC president Avery Brundage and Lauri Pihkala how invented Pesäpallo were founding members.

 The International Olympic Committee recognized handball as Olympic sport in 1933.
 Three years later during the 1936 Summer Olympics field handball had its first and last appearance at the Summer Olympics.
 At this point IAHF had 23 members.

-In 1938 the first Outdoor and Indoor World Men's Handball Championship were organized by the IAHF.
+In 1938 the first Outdoor and Indoor World Men's Handball Championship were organised by the IAHF.

-In 1946 the successor the International Handball Federation was founded by Denmark and Sweden.
+In 1946 the successor the International Handball Federation was founded by Denmark and Sweden and the IAHF was dissvolved during the first IHF congress between 10 and 13 July 1946.
+Because the IAHF was under strong influence of Germany the members dissvolved the IAHF and found the IHF.